zapata-engineering/orquestra-cirq/README.md

 In addition, it interfaces with the noise models and provides converters that allow switching between `cirq` circuits and those of `orquestra`.

 The module can be used directly in Python or in an [Orquestra](https://www.orquestra.io) workflow.
-For more details, see the [Orquestra Cirq integration docs](http://docs.orquestra.io/other-resources/framework-integrations/cirq/).
+For more details, see the [Orquestra Core docs](https://zapatacomputing.github.io/orquestra-core/index.html).

 For more information regarding Orquestra and resources, please refer to the [Orquestra documentation](https://www.orquestra.io/docs).

 ## Development and contribution